biancassilva/smart-summary-app/README.md

 ### Common Issues

-1. **Installation compilation errors**:

-   - Use `./install.sh` instead of `pip install -r requirements.txt`
-   - This avoids problematic packages like `asyncpg`

-2. **Backend won't start**:
+1. **Backend won't start**:

-   - Check if `.env` file exists and has required variables
+   - Check if `.env` file exists and has `GEMINI_API_KEY`
    - Ensure port 8000 is available
-   - Run `./install.sh` first if virtual environment is missing
+   - Verify virtual environment is activated
+   - Check that all dependencies are installed

 3. **Frontend can't connect to backend**: